DataDog/php-datadogstatsd/README.md

 ### Origin detection in Kubernetes

-Origin detection is a method to detect which pod DogStatsD packets are coming from in order to add the pod's tags to the tag list.
+Origin detection is a method to detect the pod that DogStatsD packets are coming from and add the pod's tags to the tag list.

 #### Tag cardinality